lasthyphen/Dijets-Token-Sale/README.md

   - Once deployed, the contract assumes ownership of Tokens and distributes DJT itself.
   - DJT rates for all 3 Tiers are already set in the contract.

   (Please Note: Members who registered with Dijets before 27/11/2020 and added their Dijets Wallet address during registration will be eligible for 30% discount in Tier 1.
 You will get the bonus amount of tokens together with the purchased tokens.
-Please visit [Whitelist Check](https://whitelist.dijets.io)to see if your wallet is whitelisted and thus automatically qualified to receive the 30% bonus)
+Please visit [Whitelist Check](https://whitelist.dijets.io) to see if your wallet is whitelisted and thus automatically qualified to receive the 30% bonus)

 **1. Tier 1 Public Sale**